Nothing ruins the thrill of sightseeing more than dragging around heavy

 Wrapping up what to do with luggage before check in and after checkout

-In the world of travel, wondering what to do with luggage before check-in or after check out will always be an issue.
+In the world of travel, wondering what to do with luggage before check in and after check out will always be an issue.
+Just remember that you have options— free from the weight of your heavy, annoying bags.